top of page

 High school scared me a bit.
 The highest grade I ever taught as a public school teacher was 4th grade.
 I remember when my oldest daughter began 5th grade, telling her, "We are both in uncharted water now!"
 I began preparing for her high school years when she was in 8th grade, but I began worrying much sooner than that.

-But don't you worry about high school.
+But don't you worry about high school!
 It's just one grade higher than the grade they were in before.
 Yes, there's more to it than teaching 2nd grade, for sure.
-But it can be done and there is loads of support and assistance out there.
+But it can be done and there is a load of support and assistance out there.

 First of all, will your child be missing out on major life milestones if you homeschool them through high school?
 Not really.
 There are homeschool proms.
 And homeschool dances.
-There are homeschool graduations--really nice ones, actually!
-We did our daughter's graduation on our own rather than with a group.
-She chose blue to be her cap and gown colors and we had a very nice graduation and reception for her.
+There are homeschool graduations--nice ones!
+We did our oldest daughter's graduation on our own rather than with a group.
+She chose blue to be her cap and gown color, and we had a very nice graduation and reception for her.
+Our second daughter thought she might like to participate in a group graduation, but after attending one, decided to have her own as well.

-One perk about homeschooling high school is that, if you student is ready, they can do dual credit classes and graduate high school with an associate's degree or at least most of one.
-There is no reason to take high school American History and then college level American History if you can just roll them into one.
-It's something that is worth looking into.
-Dual credit college classes are less expensive in some cases.
+One perk about homeschooling high school is that, if your student is ready, they can do dual credit classes and graduate high school with an associate's degree or at least most of one.
+There is no reason to take high school American History and then college-level American History if you can just roll them into one.
+It's worth looking into.
+Dual-credit college classes are less expensive in some cases.

 Homeschooling high school also allows you the freedom to take unique electives.
 Does your son love working on tractors?
 Is your daughter spending the year taking photographs?
-Does your daughter love to bake and wants to take a crack at owning her own baking business?
+Does your child love to bake and want to take a crack at owning their own baking business?
 These things can be made into electives quite easily.
 This allows you to use your child's interests on their transcript instead of having them stop doing what they enjoy to take an elective they don't care about in public school.
 Just a thought.

 Whether you choose to homeschool high school or send your child to public or private school is up to you.
 Each child is unique and you will need to weigh their interests, their motivation, their initiative, their abilities, their future plans, and your local schools in your decision.

-Homeschooling high school is do-able.
+Homeschooling high school is doable.
 And you don't have to miss out on anything.
 Will it be different?
 Sure.
-But that different may prove to be just right for your family.
+But that difference may prove to be just right for your family.

 bottom of page